Dog Walking Safety Tips

 There have been two times where someone riding a bike almost hit either myself or the dog I was walking.
 Both times were when I was crossing an intersection.

 The first time was when I was walking a sweetheart of a Shetland Sheepdog named Stella.
 She was maybe 15-20 pounds.
-A dog that small would have been severely injured.
-It was a biker who was rounding a corner as I was almost to the sidewalk and he just missed her.
+An I was crossing the street just shy of the sidewalk, a biker just missed hitter her.
 This one would have been hard to avoid because I assumed he would just go around me, but he cut in front of me instead.

 The second time was with a big dog named Sampson who was probably close to 100 pounds.
 This one happened when I was in the middle of the intersection and this guy was moving so fast that I didn’t notice him until he just missed the dog.
 There were no cars so I crossed the intersection, but he came out of nowhere and did so silently.